bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 ### 2.1 Intra-day Temporal Occupancy

-**Description**: Intra-day temporal occupancy measures the number of 30-minute time slots in a day in which a device was observed at least once (in the time slot).
+**Description**: Intra-day temporal occupancy measures the number of 30-minute time slots (total 48 slots) in a day in which a device was observed at least once (in the time slot).
 This measure is to capture the potential data sparsity within the day.
-For each 30 minites time slot, we count how many trajectories (a sequence of records for a device in one day) contain records for the corresponding time slot and plot the percent of the number of trajectories for each time slot to the total number of trajectories.
+For each trajectory (a sequence of records for a device in one day), we count how many 30-minute time slots the records of the trajectory cover and plot the percent of the number of trajectories with each number of 30-minute time slots to the total number of trajectories.
 We do calculations for each year and whole time period (all years).

 | Figure | Figure |
 |--------|--------|